supertree-toolkit/stk/doc/tutorial.rst

  * Werding et al 2001

  You should then have 12 trees remaining.
 Remve the above and regenerate the overlap graphic.
-Save your data to :filename:`Anomura_final.phyml`.
+Save your data to :file:`Anomura_final.phyml`.

 create matrix
 -------------